Mesothelioma Settlements and Verdicts

 If your asbestos exposure was through an employer, you might be required to file a claim for workers’ compensation rather than suing the company.
 Workers’ compensation laws protect employers from lawsuits while guaranteeing medical benefits and partial wage replacement to workers with an occupational illness.

 Why should I trust The Lanier Law Firm to handle my asbestos case?

 The Lanier Law Firm is one of the most experienced asbestos law firms in the world, with a proven track record.
-Our law firm has been handling asbestos cases for 25 years, and we have built relationships with some of the foremost mesothelioma authorities in the world.
+Our law firm has been handling asbestos cases for over 30 years, and we have built relationships with some of the foremost mesothelioma authorities in the world.

-Our reputation and vigorous work ethic help us build the strongest case possible and maximize your compensation.
+Our reputation and vigorous work ethic help us build the strongest case possible.
 Contact us today if you have been diagnosed with an asbestos-related illness.
 The initial consultation is free.

 Frequently Asked Questions